PaoloFabrizio/DSBDA-Project-Tripadvisor-2024/Hypothesis.md

 To prove/disprove our hypotheses, we can propose the following metrics:

 - num_award.
 The number of awards.
 This metrics is linked to H1.
 - vegetarian_friendly, vegan_options, gluten_free.
+They are defined as binary value that tells if the restaurant offers the related option or not.
 This metrics is linked to H2.
 - Avg_price.
 The average price set by the restaurant.
 It is defined as medium between the minimum value and the maximum value in price_range.
 This metrics is linked to H3.
 - Num_cuisines.
 The number of cuisines offered by the restaurant.
 It is defined by counting the distinct types of value in cuisines.
 This metrics is linked to H4.
 - Num_features.
 The number of features offered by the restaurant.
 It is defined by counting the distinct types of value in features.
 This metrics is linked to H5.